christiaan de beukelaer chercheur iea aix marseille credit uni of leeds

 Sail Cargo and the Prefiguration of Sustainable Shipping

 The shipping industry is a major polluter, contributing significantly to greenhouse gas emissions.
 However, small sailing cargo vessels, like the Avontuur, offer a glimmer of hope for sustainable shipping.
 Christiaan’s journey on the Avontuur allowed him to explore the functioning of these prefigurative niche companies and their vision of decarbonizing the shipping industry through wind propulsion.
 While at sea, he documented the challenges and opportunities they face in this pursuit.
+He published the book Trade Winds / Cargo à Voile that recounts this voyage.
+At Iméra, he continues to focus on the shipping industry, but with a somewhat different focus: the tension between normative visions for the future and the “realistic” or “feasible” trajectories of climate action pursued by the industry and its regulatory body, the International Maritime Organization.

 The Ethnographic Exploration: